 A community program based on a simple, age-old process ‒ people learning from one another through the oral tradition.
 There are stories, insights, perspectives and facts within all of us.
 And, all too often, we take little time to share them.

+and Bistro To Go & Company, New Pittsburgh Courier, and Jonas Chaney, Community Affairs Director WPXI-TV.
 The opinions expressed herein are solely those of the individual represented and do not necessarily reflect those of The Heinz Endowments or any collaborating organization.